marlam/tgd/README.md

 TGD::save(image, "image.png");
 ```

-Iterators are provided, so you can use STL algorithms on TGD arrays, e.g.
-`std::for_each`, `std::sort` etc. You can also apply custom functions, functors,
-or lamba expressions to array contents in a single line of code.

 The core TGD library is header-only; you just include `<tgd/array.hpp>`.

 For input and output you can optionally link against libtgd.
 This library has